 Dena Simmons, Ed.D.

-Dena Simmons, Ed.D., is the director of implementation at the Yale Center for Emotional Intelligence.
+Dena Simmons, Ed.D., is the director of education at the Yale Center for Emotional Intelligence.
 She received her B.A. from Middlebury College, her M.S.Ed. from Pace University, and her M.A. and Ed.D. from Columbia University, Teachers College.
-Dena oversees training and coaching initiatives at the Center.
+Dena oversees training, coaching, and education initiatives at the Center.
 Prior to her work at the Center, she served as an educator, teacher educator, diversity trainer, and curriculum developer.
 Dena’s primary research interest focuses on assessing teacher preparedness to address bullying in the K-12 school setting.

 Dena brings with her a wealth of knowledge on teacher education and pedagogy and has published several popular articles on teacher education, social justice pedagogy, education reform, and bullying.
-She has been invited to speak nationally, including two TEDx talks, and has been profiled in the AOL/PBS project, MAKERS: Women Who Make America, and a Beacon Press Book, Do It Anyway: The New Generation of Activists.
+She has been invited to speak nationally, including a talk at the United Nations, two TEDx talks, and a TED talk on Broadway.
+Dena has been profiled in the AOL/PBS project, MAKERS: Women Who Make America, and a Beacon Press Book, Do It Anyway: The New Generation of Activists.
 Dena is a recipient of a Harry S. Truman Scholarship, a J. William Fulbright Fellowship, a Paul and Daisy Soros Fellowship, and a Phillips Exeter Academy Dissertation Fellowship among others.

-Dena serves on several boards of directors including Trans Bodies, Trans Selves and the Paul and Daisy Soros Alumni Board.
+Dena serves on several boards of directors including the Paul and Daisy Soros Alumni Board.
 She enjoys cooking, practicing yoga, and writing creatively.
-Follow on Twitter @DenaSimmons
+Follow Dena on Twitter: @DenaSimmons.